AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-nginx.md

 >
 >The search engine listen port shown in the preceding example are examples only.
 For security reasons, we recommend you use a non-default listen port.

-### Step 4: Set up a restricted context for the search engine
+### Set up a restricted context for the search engine

 This section discusses how to specify who can access the search engine server.